 - Those agencies who are currently receiving municipal appropriations and any other agencies requesting information on securing a municipal appropriation will receive the current application form no later than early August.
 A copy of this form is attached.

-- The Town Administrator will make an initial determination as to whether the agency satisfies the criteria necessary to be eligible for a municipal appropriation.
-If yes, Town Administrator will include the agency’s funding request into the proposed municipal budget.
+- The Town Manager will make an initial determination as to whether the agency satisfies the criteria necessary to be eligible for a municipal appropriation.
+If yes, the Town Manager will include the agency’s funding request into the proposed municipal budget.
 If no, the request will not be factored into the proposed municipal budget presented to the Town Council by October 15.
 However, the text accompanying the proposed budget will highlight the reasons these requests do not appear in the proposed budget.